-Knoll offers an unmatched range of systems products, work chairs, storage, and accessories for open plan workstations – all with a proven commitment to sustainability and the client-focused planning approach that Hans and Florence Knoll first conceived three quarters of a century ago.
+Knoll offers an unmatched range of systems products, tables, work chairs, storage, and accessories for open plan workstations – all with a proven commitment to quality, sustainability and the client-focused planning approach that Hans and Florence Knoll first conceived three quarters of a century ago.

 Allows individuals to concentrate on their work, while not being isolated from their colleagues.